By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- Factory orders increased 0.1% in January, the Census Bureau stated.
+- Retail sales grew 0.4% in August, the Census Bureau stated.

 - Brexit, Italian debt dynamics, and the re-emergence of populism risk tipping Europe back into recession.